 Fiesta San Antonio is the soul of the city.
 Although it is technically only a weeklong event at the end of April – filled with street parades, river parades, festivals, and balls – the city’s citizens and businesses always find a way to stretch it out into a whole month.
 And with that amount of non-stop socializing, excessive partying, and still having to go into work on Monday, it is no wonder that this city has become well stocked in coffee shops.
 I particularly appreciated this when I participated as a Duchess in the 2013 Fiesta.
-When you have to be dressed and looking fabulous at a parade route by 8 am - after attending a ball the night before - your saving grace, your life line, your power to fight away the puffy eyes … is caffeine.
+When you have to be dressed and ready at a parade route by 8 am - after attending a ball the night before - your saving grace, your life line, your power to fight away the puffy eyes … is caffeine.
 And LOTS of it.
-Coffee, Redbull, Monster, Rockstar – just about anything we could get our hands on.

-Fast forward to a couple years later, … while I was working as a veterinary technician, I gave a lethargic dog (suffering from nausea and dehydration) a large amount of fluids, and an hour later, when we came back to check on him, he had made almost a full recovery.
-That night, on the way home, I have the memory of absently thinking to myself and an idea just clicked into place.
-“Ya know, wouldn’t it be nice if us San Antonians could have an IV of caffeine for Fiesta week?”
+Fast forward to a couple years later, … while I was working as a veterinary technician, I often had to give IV and subcutaneous fluids to patients.
+I have the distinct memory of thinking to myself one day, “Ya know, wouldn’t it be nice if us San Antonians could have an IV of caffeine for Fiesta week?”
 And from that point it was just a funny, random thought that remained in my mind.